Skip to main content.

 About This Website

 This site is based on a template design by Tom Chaplin at CarterLake.org.
-Special thanks go to Kevin Reed at TNET Weather, Ken True at Saratoga Weather and all others who have contributed various scripts and ideas for this website.
+Special thanks go to Ken True at Saratoga Weather and all others who have contributed various scripts and ideas for this website.

 Never base important decisions on this or any weather information obtained from the Internet.